TheBlode/Pi-MusicBox-Scripts/README.md

 31-01-2021_11_38-01: /music/USB/Music/Music/Linkin Park feat.
 Pusha T & Stormzy/One More Light/02 - Good Goodbye.mp3
 ```

+## Master Shuffler
+Do you want to switch between both albums and songs?
+Then the "Master Shuffler" is for you!

 ## Scheduled Shutdown
-Pi MusicBox doesn't have any kind of sleep timer so I built this script to help.
-Simply run `shutdown.sh`, enter the number of minutes before shutdown and the box will shutdown after that number of minutes has elapsed.
+Pi Music Box doesn't have any kind of sleep timer so I built this script to help.
+Simply run `shutdown.sh`, enter the number of minutes you want the box to shutdown in and you're done.
+The box will shutdown after the specified number of minutes has elapsed.

 ## How to run the scripts
-Once you have transferred the scripts to your Pi MusicBox, you have to SSH into the box and run;
+Once you have transferred the scripts to your Pi Music Box, you have to SSH into the box and run;

 ```
 perl random_song_player.pl